Frojd/Hastur/README.md

 # Hastur
-A small node httpserver for rendering of react components (must be transpiled if using experimental features not found in node.js)
+A small node http server for rendering of react components (must be transpiled if using experimental features not found in node.js)

 ## Requirements
 - Node.js > 8.x